-In FY2018-19, SB 7026 provided funding to replace the 1200 Building (Bldg.
-12) at Marjory Stoneman Douglas High School.
+In fiscal year 2018-19, SB 7026 provided funding to replace the 1200 Building at Marjory Stoneman Douglas High School.
 In total, the 2018 Florida Legislature approved \$26.3 million for the District to replace the 1200 building and construct a memorial.
 The following projects were developed to accomplish this: